enekochan/insta360-go-firmware-tool/docs/live_stream.md

 Connect you computer to the camera access point Wi-Fi network.

-Now start video recording with your GO 2 or GO 3 (otherwise `AmbaRTSPServer` won't work).
+Now start video recording with your GO 2, GO 3 or GO 3S (otherwise `AmbaRTSPServer` won't work).

 Access `rtsp://192.168.42.1/liveMain` with any RTSP client, for example VLC (File > Open Network...) or `ffplay`: